densify-dev/helm-charts/README.md

 helm repo add densify https://densify-dev.github.io/helm-charts
 ```

-You can then run `helm search repo densify` to see the chart.
+You can then run `helm search repo container-optimization-data-forwarder` to see the chart.

 ## License